 Start by doing a daily body scan and then considering how to address the sensations that you notice.
 Eliminating a chronic headache can be as easy as changing your posture.
 Other efforts such as taking a few moments to engage in a relaxation exercise can also be helpful.
-It’s up to you to notice and to make some kind of change.
+It’s up to you to notice and to make somekind of change.

 Move your body.
 Moving the body engages the parasympathetic nervous system to help you feel more relaxed and at ease.
-It also has a side benefit of maintaining basic tone and fitness.
+It also has a the additional benefit of maintaining basic tone and fitness.
 Moving our body especially when we are stressed can disrupt things just enough for us to catch our balance and recalibrate.

 Some things you can do that don’t take much effort are:

-- Check the mail
+check the mail

-- Take out the trash
+take out the trash

-- Enjoy a short walk
+take a walk

-- Walk the dog
+walk the dog